Sunday, April 30, 2017

-In contrast, they've got 4, nearly 5, of the NBA's official 50 Greatest players.
-And that's not counting Bill Russell, who was born but not raised there; or Pete Maravich, who went to Louisiana State University but didn't grow up there.
+In contrast, they've got 4, nearly 5, of the NBA's official 50 Greatest Players.
+And that's not counting Bill Russell, who was born there, but not raised there; or Pete Maravich, who went to Louisiana State University, but didn't grow up in Louisiana.

 They've also produced 2 Baseball Hall-of-Famers, and that's not counting Bill Dickey, who was born there but lived most of his life in neighboring Arkansas.

 Honorable Mention to Karl Malone of Summerfield.
 He was a 14-time NBA All-Star, a 2-time NBA Most Valuable Player, and a 2-time Olympic Gold Medalist: On perhaps the greatest amateur team ever assembled, the 1984 U.S. team; and perhaps the greatest team ever assembled in any sport, the 1992 U.S. "Dream Team."

 His Number 32 was retired by Louisiana Tech and the Utah Jazz.
 Basketball Hall of Fame.
 He was named to the NBA's 50th Anniversary 50 Greatest Players.
 He has a statue outside the EnergySolutions Arena in Salt Lake City.